jarxorg/tree/README.md

 ### Using other parsers

-Tree may works on other parsers those has compatible with "encoding/json" or "gopkg.in/yaml.v2".
+Tree may work on other parsers that are compatible with "encoding/json" or "gopkg.in/yaml.v2".
 See [examples](examples) directory.

 ### Alternate json.RawMessage